Alzheimer’s and Storytelling: Sharing Memories With Loved Ones

 The Therapeutic Role of Storytelling in Alzheimer’s Care

-The utilisation of narrative methods in the care of individuals with cognitive decline serves as a therapeutic tool, providing comfort and maintaining connections to personal history.
+The utilisation of narrative methods in the care of individuals with cognitive decline serves as a therapeutic tool, and maintaining connections to personal history.

 Storytelling techniques, when employed strategically, can evoke Alzheimer’s emotions and stimulate memory recall.